adityapokale/EPL-Football-Data/README.md

 In this project, we'll scrape the data for football(soccer) matches in the English Premier League (EPL) from FBref which provides in-depth stats for all matches.

-Data for matches will be scraped and downloaded using requests and BeautifulSoup in Python.
+Data for matches is scraped and downloaded using requests and BeautifulSoup in Python.

-Then, BeautifulSoup and pandas will be used to parse and clean the data to get it ready for analysis.
+Then, BeautifulSoup and pandas is used to parse and clean the data.

+After parsing and cleaning, the data is converted to csv format to get it ready for analysis.